+Noam Chomsky, Gale Encyclopedia of Psychology.
 Noam Chomsky was born in Philadelphia and educated at the University of Pennsylvania, where he received his B.A.
 (1949), M.A.
 (1951), and Ph.D.
 (1955).

 In 1955, he was appointed to the faculty of the Massachusetts Institute of Technology (MIT), where he has served as professor of foreign languages and linguistics.
 He has also taught courses and lectured at many universities throughout the world, including Oxford University.
 Besides his work in the field of psycholinguistics, Chomsky is also well-known as a leftist activist and social critic.
 He was an outspoken opponent of the Vietnam War and has remained critical of media coverage of politics.
 Although Chomsky's work is primarily of interest to linguistics scholars, several of his theories have had popular applications in psychology.
 Chomsky was a pioneer in the field of psycholinguistics, which, beginning in the 1950s, helped establish a new relationship between linguistics and psychology.

 Further Reading For Your Information.
 Encyclopedia of Psychology.
 In Search of..... - TV.com www.tv.com/shows/in-search-of Narrarated by Leonard Nimoy, In search of was a 30 minute syndicated show that covered a wide range of paranormal topics.